Grizi7/Task-Management-Application/README.md

 - CRUD operations for tasks
 - Each user has their own task list
 - Task completion status tracking
+- **New:** Notification to remind users of their tasks and due dates

 ## Requirements
 - PHP >= 8.1
 - Composer
 - MySQL
 - Laravel => 11

 ## Installation

 ### 1. Clone the Repository